Common name: Fiddle Leaf Fig

 Garden Culture: Ficus lyrata is a popular ornamental tree in subtropical and tropical gardens.
 It is frost tender.
 If planted in the ground the Ficus lyrata will grow into a large tree however if contained in a pot in a protected shady position its growth can be easily contained.

 To encourage lush new growth or more branching, prune branch tips in late winter just before new leaves emerge and temperatures warm.
-When pruning large outdoor fig trees, wear eye goggles, long sleeves and gloves to prevent sap from dripping onto your face or mixing with sweat and reaching sensitive skin, wounds or your eyes and mouth.
+When pruning large outdoor fig trees, wear eye goggles, long sleeves and gloves to prevent sap from dripping onto face or mixing with sweat and reaching sensitive skin, wounds or eyes and mouth.